 Spurs boss Andre Villas-Boas has called on UEFA to act after Emmanuel Adebayor and Kyle Naughton faced 'monkey' chants from Inter fans in their Europa League meetingTottenham boss Andre Villas-Boas has urged UEFA to act after Emmanuel Adebayor and Kyle Naughton were targeted by racist chanting at San Siro during Spurs' 4-1 defeat to Inter.

-An extra-time goal from the Togo strike ensured the north London club progressed to the Europa League quarter-finals on away goals, yet their overall success has been overshadowed by the incident.
+An extra-time goal from the Togo strike ensured the north London club progressed to the Europa League quarterfinals on away goals, yet the team's overall success has been overshadowed by the incident.

 Following the full time whistle, Adebayor refused to speak to reporters, and now his Portuguese manager has called on European football's governing body to punish the supporters responsible.